MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-multi-geo.md

 3. Configure your user accounts for the appropriate location.

-## Multi-Geo availability
+## Office 365 Multi-Geo availability

-OneDrive Multi-Geo is currently offered in these regions and countries:
+Office 365 Multi-Geo is currently offered in these regions and countries:

 [!INCLUDE [Office 365 Multi-Geo locations](includes/office-365-multi-geo-locations.md)]

 ## Getting started

-To get started with OneDrive for Business Multi-Geo, the first step is to [plan your multi-geo environment](plan-for-multi-geo.md).
+To get started with Office 365 Multi-Geo, the first step is to [plan your multi-geo environment](plan-for-multi-geo.md).
 Next, [learn about administering a multi-geo environment](administering-a-multi-geo-environment.md) and [how your users will experience a multi-geo environment](multi-geo-user-experience.md).
-When you are ready to set up OneDrive for Business Multi-Geo, [configure your tenant for multi-geo](multi-geo-tenant-configuration.md), then [move any existing SharePoint and OneDrive sites to thier new geo locations](move-onedrive-between-geo-locations.md) and [set up search](configure-search-for-multi-geo.md).
+When you are ready to set up Office 365 Multi-Geo, [configure your tenant for multi-geo](multi-geo-tenant-configuration.md), then move any existing [sharepoint sites](move-sharepoint-between-geo-locations.md) and [OneDrive sites](move-onedrive-between-geo-locations.md)  to thier new geo locations, and [set up search](configure-search-for-multi-geo.md).